celo-org/docs/blog/2023-03-28-how-to-use-witnet-oracle-to-display-cryptocurrency-prices/2023-03-28-how-to-use-witnet-oracle-to-display-cryptocurrency-prices.md

 ![header](../../src/data-tutorials/showcase/intermediate/how-to-use-witnet-oracle-to-display-cryptocurrency-prices.png)

 ## Introduction​

+When developing Dapp, we often need to bring in information that is stored and processed outside of a blockchain network.
+This data can be retrieved and used by smart contracts through the use of oracles, which act as intermediaries between the off-chain world and the blockchain network.
+By using off-chain data, smart contracts can execute more complex logic and interact with external systems and services.

 There are a couple of oracle platforms one could use to get off-chain data to one's Dapp.
 I want to show how to use Witnet to display price feeds of the popular blockchain networks.